caydnbaldwin/Passphrase-Generator/README.md

 A business could incorporate this password generator into their onboarding process.
 When an employee obtains access to PII and SPII, the employee then becomes a security risk, as exemplified in the "Problem" section of this README.
 As part of the onboarding process, an employee can be assigned to interact with this script to generate a more secure password.
 The secure password consisting of 1-4 words with significant meaning to the employee will be easily memorable like a tagline or slogan.
 2 minutes really could save an organization $18.5 million.

 ## Justification
-Consider the following passwords and their security calculated by [security.org](https://www.security.org/how-secure-is-my-password/):
+Consider the following passwords and their security calculated by [security.org](https://www.security.org/how-secure-is-my-password/) then divided by each other for comparison:

-`$8EHn4R@F9sPejC` -> Google Password Suggestion -> is a strong but unmemorable password.
+`$8EHn4R@F9sPejC` -> Google Password Suggestion -> is a strong but forgettable password.

 `running africa jordan` -> Plain Text Passphrase (hobby, song, athlete) -> is 2,733,333 times more secure than the Google Suggested Password and is more memorable.